JasperZeroes/projects/Web_development/internship-project-2207-19/README.md

 │
 ├── docs               <- Use markdown.
 If/when the project becomes more complex consider migrating
 |                         to something like pdoc or sphinx depending on the nature of the project.
-|                         Think carefully about what documentation should sit alongside the code
-|                         and what you can rather include in docstrings.
-│
-├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), and a │                         short `-` delimited description, e.g. `1.0-initial-data-exploration`.
-|                         Refactor the good parts.
-Don't write code to do the same task in multiple
-|                         notebooks.
-If it's a data preprocessing task, put it in a file like
-|                         `src/data/make_dataset.py`.
-If it's useful utility code, refactor it to
-|                         `src` and import accordingly.
-Only commit clean notebooks (clear all cell outputs).
 │
 ├── requirements.txt   <- The requirements file for reproducing the environment.
 |